AusDTO/gov-au-alpha/_includes/content/starting-a-business/questionnaire/2015-01-01-disability.2.md

-We ask this because may be entitled to particular grants and additional support or opportunities.
+We ask this because you may be entitled to grants or other financial assistance.